RMI/plastics-guidance/README.md

 # RMI Plastics Emissions Reporting Guidance
-This repository holds the necessary tools and guidance for exchanging emissions data in line with RMI's Plastic Molding Accounting Guidance, along with licensing and sample files.
+This repository holds the necessary tools and guidance for exchanging emissions data in line with RMI's Plastics Extrusion and Molding Guidance, along with licensing and sample files.

-The guidance was launched in October of 2024--you can read the blog post [here]() and press release [here]().

 The guidance serves as a methodological foundation for RMI's Plastics Data Model.
 Designed in concert with the guidance, the Plastics Data Model encapsulated the outputs of the guidance, represented as a [Data Model Extension](https://wbcsd.github.io/data-model-extensions/spec/) to the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#biblio-extensions-guidance)

 ## Product Level Accounting Guidance
-[RMI's Plastics Molding Accounting Guidance](https://rmi.org/our-work/climate-intelligence/horizon-zero/plastics/) provides a methodology for reporting emissions in a way that enables the development of a differentiated market for low-embodied-emissions in the plastics extrusion and molding sub-sector that promotes the necessary investment to decarbonize the sector.
+[RMI's Plastics Extrusion and Molding Guidance.](rmi.org/insight/plastics-extrusion-and-molding-greenhouse-gas-emissions-reporting-guidance/) provides a methodology for reporting emissions in a way that enables the development of a differentiated market for low-embodied-emissions in the plastics extrusion and molding sub-sector that promotes the necessary investment to decarbonize the sector.

 The decarbonization levers incentivized through this guidance include:
 1. Maximize the percent of mechanically recycled plastic.
 2. Maximize the precent of energy input from renewable electricity.
 3. Minimize carbon combustion and methane leaks.
 4. Deploy low-emission virgin plastic production technologies (e.g., renewable electric crackers).
-5. Apply low-emission chemical recycling systems when GHG effects are sensible (e.g., recycling medical hazardous waste that must otherwise be incinerated, displacing coal-based plastics).
+5. Apply low-emission chemical recycling systems when GHG effects are sensible (e.g. recycling medical hazardous waste that must otherwise be incinerated, displacing coal-based plastics).

 This guidance was authored by [RMI](https://rmi.org/) in collaboration with the [World Business Council for Sustainable Development (WBCSD)](https://www.wbcsd.org/) and its [Automotive Partnership for Carbon Transparency (A-PACT)](https://www.wbcsd.org/Pathways/Transport-Mobility/News/Leading-manufacturers-support-move-towards-better-emissions-measurement-for-the-automotive-industry) initiative.